Marian Rejewski: Recognition

 On 21 July 2000, Poland's President Aleksander Kwaśniewski posthumously awarded Poland's second-highest civilian decoration, the Grand Cross of the Order of Polonia Restituta, to Marian Rejewski and Henryk Zygalski.
 In July 2005 Rejewski's daughter, Janina Sylwestrzak, received on his behalf the War Medal 1939–1945 from the British Chief of the Defence Staff.
 On 1 August 2012 Marian Rejewski posthumously received the Knowlton Award of the U.S. Military Intelligence Corps Association; his daughter Janina accepted the award at his home town, Bydgoszcz, on 4 September 2012.
 Rejewski had been nominated for the Award by NATO Allied Command Counterintelligence.

 In 2009, the Polish Post issued a series of four commemorative stamps, one of which pictured Rejewski and fellow mathematician-cryptologists Jerzy Różycki and Henryk Zygalski.

 On 5 August 2014 the Institute of Electrical and Electronics Engineers (IEEE) honored Rejewski, Różycki, and Zygalski with its prestigious Milestone Award, which recognizes achievements that have changed the world.
+The award was given for "the first breaking of Enigma ciphers by the Polish Cipher Bureau, in 1932-1939."
+Their work was the foundation for British cipher-breaking efforts which helped end World War II.

 A three-sided bronze monument was dedicated in 2007 in front of the Imperial Castle in Poznań.
 Each side bears the name of one of the three Polish mathematicians who broke the Enigma cipher.

 Rejewski and colleagues were the heroes of Sekret Enigmy (The Enigma Secret), a thriller movie about the Poles' solution of the German Enigma cipher.
 Late 1980 also saw a Polish TV series with a similar theme, Tajemnice Enigmy ("The Secrets of Enigma").

+In 2017, a contest was held to design a mural commemorating Rejewski.
+The winning entry, Odszyfrowany Rejewski ("Rejewski Decrypted") by Juliusz Nowicki was painted on Rejewski's former residence on Gdańska Street in Bydgoszcz later that year.

 In 2021 the Enigma Cipher Centre, an educational and scientific institution dedicated to the Polish mathematicians who broke the Enigma cipher, including Marian Rejewski, opened in Poznań.